antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 - *PrankMailGenerator*: the main program who first reads the configuration file and do the setup.
 Then, it forms random groups depending on the properties and if the number of emails addresses is not enough (less than 3) it stops and warns the user.
 Finally, a prank is generated with a random message and sent with our SMTP client.

 - *ClientSMTP*: allows a connection to a SMTP server in order to send emails.
-Once connected, our SMTP protocol "like" is used to perform the job and verify its good behavior.
+Once connected, its is used to send the prank emails and verify the responses of the server and its good behavior to see if the mail is well sent.

 - *Prank*: Generates a prank email.
 It takes a group, select a random message from a list and build the resulting Mail object.